kashmirintelligence/FE-Engineer-Challenge/README.md

 ## Project Structure

 This is a monorepo with three packages:
-- `client`: Svelte 4 frontend with D3 for visualisations
+- `client`: Svelte 4 frontend (use any visualization library you prefer)
 - `server`: Node.js backend with Socket.IO simulating real-time refinery data
 - `shared`: Common types and constants for type-safe communication